Illinois Expands Phase 1B To Include People Under 65 With Medical Conditions, Except In Some Counties Including Cook And DuPage

 “I’m anxious to get it and to live a bit more normal,” she said.
 “Obviously still being careful but right now I’m isolated.
 I don’t go anywhere because of my immune system.”

 She too tried to get the shots and thought she might be successful.
-She was not.READ MORE: Chicago Weather: Dry And Quiet
+She was not.READ MORE: 6 Displaced; 3 Injured After House Fire In West Englewood

 “I got my appointment.
 Then I read through it, and it said I’m not eligible,” she said.
 “So I canceled it.”